 Projects will be evaluated using the following criteria:

-Does the project address a problem/issue within the Trust’s priority research/technology transfer areas?
+- Impact/Appropriate topic – Does the project address a problem/issue within the Fund’s priority research/technology transfer areas?
 Will this project be useful for the arboricultural industry?
 Will this project have application to a broad international sector?

 PURPOSE OF COMMITTEE